-So, look at your personal weak spots: What type of things you need to improve and what are the types you simply need to avoid?
+So, look at your personal weak spots: What things do you need to improve?
+And, what things do you simply need to avoid doing?

 Maybe you’re bad at sales but part of your job requires you to convince people to buy stuff.
 If that’s the case, you need to work to improve in this area.

-It’s easy to say “I suck at selling stuff” and don’t do nothing to get better.
+It’s easy to say “I suck at selling stuff” and don’t do anything to get better.
 It’s easy but it might cost you your job.

-Once you know what’s your kryptonite, find a cure for the two mentioned weaknesses:
+Once you know what’s your kryptonite, label them as follows:

 If strengths and weaknesses are things that are inside of you, opportunities and weaknesses are things outside of your own existence.
 In other words, they are related to the environment surrounding you.

-Opportunities vary depending on where you live, who you know, what are your possessions.
+Opportunities vary depending on where you live, who you know, what are your possessions, what you know.

-- If you have friends that are photographers you might have very good pictures which you can upload online and find your next love;
+- If you have friends that are photographers you might have very good pictures which you can upload online which can get you more dates.

 - If you have a laptop and access to the internet from an early age you can learn to code and create your own website where you can sell stuff.